feibo217/SHIFT-DRP/Readme.md

 Run SHIFT-DRP on the GDSC2 dataset: python main.py (You can adjust the running parameters in 'config/config.yml')

-The running results will be saved in: 'checkpoints\AL'
+The running results will be saved in: 'checkpoints/AL'
 ```